Sewing clamps or sewing birds were devices used by a

 either America or Europe.
 The butterfly and the dog

-sitting on the bed are American origin, while in general most of the other
+sitting on the bed are American origin that were a patented design, while in general most of the other

 figural monsters and creatures are considered to be European.